torbenj/SmoothGPT/README.md

 The original version had special buttons for "send without history" and "summarize".
 I removed these as accounting for these edge cases made modularizing the code quite difficult.
 I also didn't find myself ever making use of them.
 To "send without history" you can simply start a new conversation.
 To "summarize" you can simply ask the AI to summarize the conversation.
 However, now that the code is robustly modularized, someone could add them back in if desired.

-Dall-E models are currently not displayed in the list of fetched models, as it would require further feature development to support incoming image handling.

 Just like the original version, the conversations are stored in the browser cache, and will be lost if the cache is wiped.

 I don't necessarily plan to actively support requests, as I forked the original just to improve it for my own needs.
 Feel free to let me know about bugs, and I might get to it.
 Otherwise, feel free to fork this or the original and make further improvements.